Eumaios1212/node-launcher/README.md

 ## Deploy tools

-To deploy all tools needed, metrics, logs management, Kubernetes Dashboard, run the command below.
+To deploy all tools needed, metrics, logs management, run the command below.
-This will run commands: install-prometheus, install-loki, install-metrics, install-dashboard.
+This will run commands: install-prometheus, install-loki, install-metrics.

 ```bash
 make tools